yujunz/gitlab.com-runbooks/docs/patroni/using-wale-gpg.md

 [WAL-G](https://github.com/wal-g/wal-g) is [the successor of WAL-E](https://www.citusdata.com/blog/2017/08/18/introducing-wal-g-faster-restores-for-postgres/) with a number of key differences.
 WAL-G uses LZ4, LZMA, or Brotli compression, multiple processors, and non-exclusive base backups for Postgres.
 It is backward compatible with WAL-E: it is possible to restore from a WAL-E backup using WAL-G, but not vice versa.

-Currently (January 2020), the main backup tool for GitLab.com is still WAL-E, it is used for daily backups and to archive WALs.
-But to restore from such backups, WAL-G is being used, and there is work in progress to migrate to WAL-G completely (to use it for daily backups and WAL archive creation).
+Currently (June 2020), the main backup tool for GitLab.com is still WAL-E, it is used for daily backups and to archive WALs.
+But to restore from such backups, WAL-G is being used, and there is work in progress to migrate to WAL-G completely (to use it for daily backups and WAL archive creation), and full migration to WAL-G is expected soon (Summer 2020).
+Once the migration is finished, instructions related to WAL-E become obsolete.

+## Very Quick Intro: 5 Main Commands

+Backups consists of two parts:
+- periodical "full" backups (we use daily schedule), and
+- "stream" of WALs to enable Point-in-time recovery (PITR).

+Both WAL-E and WAL-G have 5 main commands – learn and memorize them as a first step (see below in this document how exactly they should be used):

+- `backup-list` – listing the available full backups.
+This is helpful to see if there are "gaps" (missing full backups).
+Also, based on displayed LSNs, we can calculate the amount of WALs generated per day.
+Notice, there is no "wal-list" – this command would print too much information so it would be hard to use it, so neither WAL-E nor WAL-G implement it.
+- creating ("pushing") backups
+    1. `backup-push` – create a full backup (upload a full copy of the data directory to the archive destination).
+At the moment, it is executed daily (at 00:00 UTC) on the primary, using WAL-E. This operation is very IO-intensive, and the expected speed is ~0.5-1 TiB/h for WAL-E, 1-2 TiB/h for WAL-G. Once the migration to WAL-G is fully complete, one of secondaries will perform `backup-push` daily.
+    1. `wal-push` – archive a WAL (each WAL is 16 MiB by default).
+This command is usually present in `archive_command` (PostgreSQL configuration parameter) and automatically executed by PostgreSQL on the primary node.
+At the moment, WAL-E is used.
+As of June 2020, ~1.5-2 TiB of WAL files is archived each working day (less on holidays and weekends).
+Once the migration to WAL-G is fully complete, the alternative WAL-G's command will be used – still on the primary, because it disk IO caused by this action is not intensive and moving it to replicas would introduce additional delays (hence, degradation in backup characteristics – a worse RPO, recovery point objective). <!-- Nik: TODO: link here, https://about.gitlab.com/handbook/engineering/infrastructure/library/disaster-recovery/ -- this was recently moved, so Disaster Recovery doc is missing now -->
+- restoring ("fetching") from archive:
+    1. `backup-fetch` – fetch a full backup from the archive.
+It is to be used just once, when we need to restore data directory fully.
+This is also done daily in the `gitlab-restore` project that verifies the state of backups on daily basis.
+    1. `wal-fetch` – fetch a WAL.
+Normally, it is present in `restore_command` (see `recovery.conf` in the case of PostgreSQL 11 or older, and `postgresql.conf` for PostgreSQL 12+).
+Postgres automatically uses it to fetch and replay a stream of WALs on replicas.
+As of June 2020, `restore_command` is not configured on production and staging instances – we use only streaming replication there.
+However, in the future, it may change.
+Two "special" replicas, "archive" and "delayed", do not use streaming replication -- instead, they rely on fetching WALs from the archive, therefore, they ahve `wal-fetch` present in `restore_command`.

 ## Backing Our Data Up